TheCommsChannel/TC2-BBS-mesh/README.md

    sudo systemctl stop mesh-bbs.service
    ```

-   If you make changes to the watchlist.txt file, you will need to restart the service with the following command:
+   If you need to restart the service, you can do so with the following command:

    ```sh
    sudo systemctl restart mesh-bbs.service